Ceudan/Alphanumeric-CAPTCHA-Solver/README.md

 ![Image showing frequency of alphanumeric characters in test data](images/character_frequecy_of_test_set.png)

-Figure 14: Character class frequency of test set.
+Figure 14: Character class frequency of test set &nbsp;
-&nbsp;
 Overall, the model performed well and is generalizing well as both validation accuracy and test accuracy were similar.
 Reiterating Section 8.0, the final model achieved a CAPTCHA accuracy of 71% and a character accuracy of 90.67%.